 Anthropology, which views human behavior, biology and society (both past and present) in a cross-cultural perspective, combines scientific and humanistic interests in a social science framework.
 Anthropology involves the study of humans located around the globe, over a span of four to five million years, using perspectives from the social sciences, natural sciences, and humanities (arts), which makes it one of the broadest ranging of all academic disciplines.
 A degree in Anthropology can prepare you for a wide array of career choices.

-The subdisciplines of Bioarchaeology and Physical Anthropology has a research focus on the genetically controlled aspects of human variability but is also concerned with how biology and culture are interrelated.
-Biological anthropologists at Western are currently involved in the study of the relationship between body and brain size over the course of human evolution, the diet, health and geographic area of origin of the peoples of ancient Nubia and the Maya and Teotihuacan civilizations of Belize/Mexico based on the examination of skeletal remains, and the burial practices of the middle and upper classes in the ancient Moche civilization of coastal Peru.
-Anthropologists at Western in both the biological and archaeological streams also assist the local police forces in the forensic study of human skeletal remains.
-Finally, the study of non-human primates, known as primatology, is also part of the research scope of the biological anthropologists at Western.
+Biological Anthropology focuses on the genetically controlled aspects of human variability, but is also concerned with how biology and culture are interrelated.
+Biological anthropologists at Western are currently involved in the study of the relationship between body and brain size over the course of human evolution, the burial practices of middle and upper classes in the ancient Moche civilization of coastal Peru, and the analysis of human mummies, as well as the primatological study of nonhuman primates.
+Western has research and teaching strengths in bioarchaeology, which encompasses all biological components of the archaeological record.

-Linguistic Anthropology examines the intersections of language, culture and society.
+Linguistic Anthropology examines the intersections of language, culture, and society.
 Studies in linguistic anthropology range from micro-level analyses of interpersonal discourse (looking at language in everyday and ritual contexts, at different linguistic aspects of artistic and expressive language, or at social meaning and social variation in speech) to the macro-level analysis of speech communities where language is used to form social identities or for playing out power relations between people, institutions and even countries.
-The faculty is deeply dedicated to field research, and has areal strengths in cultures and languages of Native North America (Mohawk, Oneida, Ojibwe, Cree, Inuit), Africa, Norway, and in language and speech in contemporary, industrialised North American society.
+Faculty members have worked with linguistic and cultural groups in South America (Brazil and Venezuela) and North America (urban populations in Ontario and Quebec, First Nations in Southwestern Ontario and Alberta, the Canadian Arctic, and Arizona).

-The Undergraduate Chair of Western's Anthropology department, Professor Sherrie Larkin, would be happy to answer any queries you may have about our program.
+We would be happy to answer any questions you may have about our program.